Karen is a board-certified reflexologist in practice since 1983 and Florida-

 Thai reflexology and related subjects throughout the United States and Canada.
 She served as the lead reflexology instructor in the massage-licensing program at the Florida School of Massage in Gainesville for over 20 years.

-Karen is the past Director of Education and the immediate Past President of the Reflexology Association of America (RAA), and currently serves on the Tri-board representing RAA, the American Reflexology Certification Board and the National Council for Reflexology Educators.
+Karen is the past Director of Education and the immediate Past President of the Reflexology Association of America (RAA), and founded the current Tri-board representing RAA, the American Reflexology Certification Board and the National Council for Reflexology Educators.
 She has twice been nationally recognized for her contribution to the field of reflexology: In 2014 she received the RAA President’s Award and in 2016 the Education Award for "serving as a role model for all educators to inspire students to aspire to create a successful life on their own terms.”

 Florida Massage License MA9943